RikkaApps/Sui/template/magisk_module/README.md

 ### v11.5.0 (2021-03-02)

-- Provide a experimental tool which can run commands, this tool can be used in terminal apps and adb shell (see README for more)
+- Provide an experimental tool that can run commands, this tool can be used in terminal apps and adb shell (see README for more)
 - Filter out packages without components
 - Filter out nonexistent packages added by `MATCH_UNINSTALLED_PACKAGES` flag